microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![A sketch of a sample application with a status banner as a bar in the top of the content area.
 The status banner's title is "No Internet" and it's message is "Reconnect to save your work".
 It has a maroon accent color and a "Network Offline" icon.](images/Critical_Color.jpg)

 ## Add buttons
 By default, an 'X' close button will appear as the right most component in the bar.
-To customize this button a The close button can be customized with the CloseButtonContent property, in which case the Action button & CloseButtonContent customization
+The close button can be customized with the CloseButtonContent property.

 An additional action button can be added by setting the ActionButtonContent and ActionButtonCommand properties.
 Additional action buttons can be added via custom content.
 <!-- TODO: add link to custom content header in 'content' -->